Special offer

 Considering the steep fines you can receive if you don’t submit the forms accurately and on time, it’s important to do them correctly.
 Here are some tips to help you complete W-2s for your employees:

-• Know who needs a W-2: You only need to complete a W-2 for an employee who earns at least $600.
+• Determine which employees need a W-2.
+You only need to complete a W-2 for an employee who earns at least $600.
 If you have independent contractors, you’ll need to complete a Form 1099-NEC instead of a W-2, which also has a filing deadline of January 31.
 Ensure you classify employees correctly and fill out the appropriate form to avoid penalties from the IRS.

-• Verify the form accuracy: An inaccurate form can cost you in IRS penalties, and it costs you more time when you issue a corrected form.
-Check and recheck the forms before submitting them.
+• Verify the form accuracy.
+An inaccurate form can cost you in IRS penalties, and it costs you more time when you issue a corrected form.
+Consider double-checking the forms before submitting them.
 You might print a copy of the forms and have your employees review them for accuracy before submitting them.
 This can help you catch mistakes early and prevent delays.

 Recent Business taxes articles